What is Basically Babies’ mandate?

 How can I receive a Basically Babies Layette?

 Basically Babies Layettes are distributed through a network of partnering organizations that identify a family in extreme need and request a layette on behalf of that family.
-A family must be connected to, and working with, one of our partnering organizations and living in a situation of extreme need to receive a layette.
+A family must be connected to, and working with, one of our Recipient Partnering Organizations (PRO’s) and living in a situation of extreme need to receive a layette.
 For a list of current partnering organizations, please click here.

 How does Basically Babies determine which families are considered “extreme need?”